San Marcos Growers LogoSan Marcos Growers

 .This plant is a 2021 Blue Ribbon award winner from the UC Landscape Plant Irrigation Trials.
 This award is given to plants that maintain high standards of aesthetic quality over the growing season on the trial's lowest irrigation treatment (20% of ETo) and based on these evaluations it was determined that this plant should perform well irrigated at this level in the landscape.

-This information about Lomandra confertifolia ssp. pallida 'PomPom' PP32,554 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Lomandra confertifolia ssp. pallida 'PomPom' PP32,554 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]